arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   let data_type = @input(`data_type_refer`)
   if(data_type[1]) {
     send.liascript(`
-### Clinical Data
+## Clinical Data

-If you are contributing a dataset, them you should includes a data dictionary in the _references/_ directory, in a subdirectory titled _data\_dictionary_.
-A data dictionary will help people better understand the scope, purpose, and nuance of the data you are collecting.
+If you are contributing a dataset, you should include a data dictionary in the _references/_ directory, in a subdirectory titled _data\_dictionary_.
+A data dictionary documents the scope, purpose, and nuance of the data you are collecting.
 Some data dictionaries are extensively detailed, but even a basic minimal data dictionary is better than none at all.
 Data dictionaries are usually used for tabular datasets, but can be used for data in other formats as well.

-Below are the fields you can consider including in your data dictionary.
+Below are the fields often included in your data dictionaries.
 Only a few are considered truly **required** - the rest are optional but can be extremely helpful, so you should consider whether they make sense to collect in your case.
 You may also have additional fields to include that are not listed here; you know your data best!

 - If your data model follows a specific ontology it is crucial to denote that in your included documentation.
 - NIH has fantastic tools through its Unified Medical Language System (UMLS).
 These include [extensive vocabulary lists of nearly 200 ontologies](https://www.nlm.nih.gov/research/umls/sourcereleasedocs/index.html) and a [metathesaurus application](https://www.nlm.nih.gov/research/umls/knowledge_sources/metathesaurus/index.html) that crosswalks between validated ontologies.